TanmayChopra206/Stock-Correlation-Heatmap/README.md

 **Overview**

-This Streamlit application provides an interactive tool to visualize the correlation between the daily returns of various stock tickers.
+This Streamlit application provides an interactive tool to visualise the correlation between the daily returns of various stock tickers.
 Understanding stock correlation is a fundamental concept in finance, especially for portfolio diversification, as it helps identify how different assets move in relation to each other.

 **Features**